 In the system assumption described in B.1, CPNS Servers and application/content servers connects with each other through the Internet (non-secure WAN) In order to provide secure content/service delivery services over the non-secure WAN, providers of CPNS Servers and application/content servers conclude security agreements.
 In such a scenario, secure connection can be based on IPSec or SSL between CPNS Servers and application/content servers.
 During the establishment of secure connection, CPNS Servers and application/content servers can authenticate with each other.
 After the establishment, data confidentiality and integrity can be also ensured.

-DHT and Overlay Routing (Informative)

-In the deployment of distributed metadata directory, in order for either the service offerer to publish service information to, or the service consumer to discover service information from, the peer node responsible for the affiliated resource, overlay routing is performed.
-This operates by each responsible node (starting with the service offerer for publication, or service consumer for discovery) on the overlay routing the message to the finger closest to the destination node.
-An example of an 8-node DHT (Distributed Hash Table – see [P2PSIP Internet-Draft]) is shown in Fig. Y below, whereby node 100 is assumed to be either the service offerer or the service consumer, and node 800 contains the metadata directory.
-In this example, three hops are required to route the service publication or discovery message from node 100 to node 800.
-It is assumed that each node in the diagram contains an integrated PN GW function that supports the overlay routing.